Jordan-Heath/Jordan-Heath.github.io/README.md

 ### [Idle Landlord](IdleLandlord/IdleLandlord.html)

 WORK IN PROGRESS.
 I've wanted to make a clicker game for a while.
-The king of passive income is landlording, so I really wanted to make 'Idle Landlord' the 1980s aesthetic clicker game.
+The king of passive income is landlording, so I really wanted to make 'Idle Landlord' the 1970s aesthetic clicker game.
 Features:

-- [x] 1980s aesthetic
+- [x] 1970s aesthetic
 - [ ] Gambling-style feedback
 - [ ] Auto-save and manual saving to cookies
-- [ ] Importing/Exporting saves to json
+- [x] Importing/Exporting saves to json
+- [ ] Upgrade Properties
+- [ ]

 ### [Word Scrambler](WordScrambler/WordScrambler.html)